openstack-archive/python-jenkins/doc/source/examples.rst

 the Jenkins master running on 'localhost:8080'.
 For example, it may print "Hello John from Jenkins 2.0".

-From Jenkins vesion 1.426 onward you can specify an API token instead of your real password while authenticating the user against the Jenkins instance.
+From Jenkins version 1.426 onward you can specify an API token instead of your real password while authenticating the user against the Jenkins instance.
 Refer to the `Jenkins Authentication`_ wiki for details about how you can generate an API token.
 Once you have an API token you can pass the API token